IvanovGleb3357/IvanovGleb3357/README.md

 # 💫 About Me:
-🔭 I'm currently working as a Data Engineer / Analytics Engineer at Sber, building regulatory reporting systems for Central Bank of Russia and Rosfinmonitoring
+👨‍💻 Data Engineer / Analytics Engineer with 4+ years of experience in data analytics and engineering 🔭 Currently working at Sber building regulatory reporting systems for Central Bank of Russia and Rosfinmonitoring (2024–present)
 👨‍🏫 Mentor for 10+ junior analysts, author of an intensive lecture course for aspiring Data Analysts (16 successful starts) 📊 Passionate about optimizing ETL pipelines, data quality, and helping businesses make data-driven decisions